5. Your love doesn’t look like love.

 That’s what you seem to be saying, Church.

-I tried to share my heart with you; the heart of me and thousands and thousands of people like me who are walking away, to let you know of the damage you’re doing and the painful legacy you’re leaving, and apparently, you’re not the problem.
+I tried to share my heart with you; the heart of me and thousands and thousands of people like me who are walking away and leaving church, to let you know of the damage you’re doing and the painful legacy you’re leaving, and apparently, you’re not the problem.

 (Which, of course, is still a problem).